 Will Community Based Governments (CBG) as a last tier Bring Government Closer to the local People and Communities of Nigeria?

-One of the evils of the present skewed, flawed, corrupt, military ‘feeding bottle’ unitary system that we currently practice in Nigeria is that it has completely destroyed community-locality governance in the local areas of Nigeria, thereby depriving the local people and their communities their right to self-development.
+One of the evils of the present skewed, flawed, corrupt, military ‘feeding bottle’ unitary system that we currently practice in Nigeria is that it has completely destroyed community-locality governance in the local areas of Nigeria, thereby depriving the local people and their communities their right to self-development and self-governance.
 People in the localities of Nigeria have no government, have no constitutional right to organize themselves, generate revenue and manage the most basic things of life as it affects their communities.
 They do not even have the right to fire an irresponsible teacher working in any of their community but state government funded schools.
-We believe is the major cause of widespread poverty and lack of basic infrastructure in the local places of Nigeria.
+We believe this is the major cause of widespread poverty and lack of basic organisation in the local places of Nigeria.
 In essence, there is no government in the areas where the real people live in.
 There is no government in my village, city and town as there is none in yours!

 This is exactly what we seek to address in this lecture.

 Federalism as a system of government is designed to guarantee a high level of autonomy for the federating units while they share few other relationships with the central authority.
 The importance of this autonomy is that it allows a certain people take control of their development or underdevelopment (as they please) without accusing another tier for their predicament.
 In essence, under federalism, the people of a particular federating unit are completely in charge of their own development.
-That is what federalism means.
-Unfortunately, in Nigeria, our federalism is an aberration, a calculated fraud designed to underdevelop the local communities, deny them access to their resources and deprive them of government presence; all in the bid of favoring the Abuja and state government house politicians and giving them a god-like status.
+That is what federalism is supposed to mean.
+Unfortunately, in Nigeria, our federalism is an aberration, a calculated fraud designed to underdevelop the local communities, deny them access to their resources and deprive them of government presence; all in the bid of favoring the Abuja and state governments house politicians and giving them a god-like status.
 What we seek now is to correct this anomaly and design a new system that would entrench productivity, competition and economic sustainability across the country and in the remotest places of Nigeria.

 Another evil of the present system of government that we practice is that it alienates the local people and their communities from actively participating in the affairs of governance in Nigeria.
 The local people and communities have no input in their state government budgets and yet they would not be allowed to raise and fund their own local budgets.
 People would say ‘but we have the LGA to attend to these issues’.
-The present LGA system is not designed to meet the needs of the communities or the local peolle, it is a mini version of the federal government in a local area!
+The present LGA system is not designed to meet the needs of the communities or the local people, it is a mini version of the federal government in a local area!
 It is designed to empower the local political elites and not the local people and their communities.
 The Local Government Chairmen and the local governments do not technically need the local people and communities to survive.
 Their survival depends on Abuja allocation; free oil money.
 Not from within their local economies.
-This is why we at the local level cannot hold them accountable because the money they steal technically belongs to nobody!
+This is why we at the local level cannot hold them accountable.
+The money they (local political leaders) steal technically belongs to nobody!
 How can we hold a government we do not fund to be accountable to us?

 What then is community governance and why is it important that we have it in Nigeria?

-Under the present style of government in Nigeria, communities do not see the public schools in their communities as their property that should be protected, promoted and developed.
+Under the present style of governance in Nigeria, communities do not see the public schools in their communities as their property that should be protected, promoted and developed.
 Likewise security, environmental sanitation, taxation, maintenance and construction of public utilities and general public services.
 This is why some communities go as far as ‘allowing’ their indigenes steal and vandalize newly built and renovated schools and water systems in their communities.
 To them, it is government property and government property belongs to nobody!
 This is as a result of the level of alienation the present system has conditioned them to become.

 The idea of a community based government (CBG) is to ensure that communities are empowered by the constitution to have certain fiscal responsibilities to do certain things for their communities without state and federal government intervention.
 By entrenching such a system, there will be grassroot development and participation in the business of governance at all local levels.
 There become a sense of communal ownership and responsibility towards government efforts and towards that he development of the community.